glouie/jira.nvim/README.md

 total result count, the range currently visible, and let you move between rows with `j`/`k` (or `<S-N>/<S-P>`), page with `<C-f>/<C-b>`, and hit `<CR>` to open the selected issue without dismissing the list.

+Hovering over an issue key triggers a lightweight summary fetch and surfaces `<KEY>: <summary>` in the middle of your statusline (between the cursor position and your mode).
+Set `statusline.enabled = false` if you already manage your own statusline layout, then embed `%{v:lua.require('jira').statusline_message()}` wherever you want the Jira hover text to appear.
+Set `statusline.output = "message"` to post the hover text to the command area instead of touching your statusline.

 ## Usage